italia389/MightEMacs/ReadMe.md

 Notes
 -----
-This distribution of MightEMacs is version 9.2.0.
-Installer packages containing 64-bit binaries are included for Linux platforms and macOS vers.
+This distribution of MightEMacs is version 9.3.0.
+Installer packages containing 64-bit binaries are included for Linux platforms and macOS ver.
 10.10 and later.
 The sources can be compiled as well if desired; however, the build process has not been tested on other Unix platforms and there may be some (hopefully minor) issues which will need to be resolved.
 If you are compiling the sources and encounter any problems, please contact the author with the details.